More Information

 In-Place Soil: Most existing in-place soil meets the minimum requirements for a PolyPavement application.
 However, the in-place soil more often does not meet the architect’s aesthetic requirements.
 When the in-place soil does not meet the aesthetic requirements, a suitable sand or crushed quarry rock can be imported for the PolyPavement application.

-DRYING AND CURING TIME
+WHAT IS THE DRYING AND CURING TIME?

 Drying and curing is a two-stage process.
-First PolyPavement dries and then it cures.
+PolyPavement dries and then it cures.
 Newly installed PolyPavement can be used as intended as soon as the surface dries.

 Curing time is longer.
 PolyPavement Soil Soilidifier contains three basic ingredients.
 The ingredients are polymers, water and emulsifiers.
 Of course the polymers are the active ingredients; the water is the transport medium for the polymers and the emulsifiers are surface acting agents that keep the polymers suspended in the water.
 Emulsifiers are like soap or a detergent.
 They make the water wetter or give water greater ability to wet other materials.
 On the plus side, emulsifiers break surface tension and improve the seepage rate of the water through tightly packed soil particles.
 But on the minus side, an emulsifier draws water to itself.
 As long as emulsifiers are present in newly installed PolyPavement, the pavement has low resistance to water invasion.